dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 CSS can be tremendously powerful.
 A good way to practice CSS is to try creating artwork using it.
 This is an actual thing: check out [the Simpsons in CSS](https://pattle.github.io/simpsons-in-css/) -- this guy created amazing drawings of all the Simpsons characters just using pure CSS.

 We're going to try our hand at a simpler version.
 Let's try drawing a castle.
+In the 'castle' directory inside 'Homework' you'll see three files:
+* A castle image, drawn using CSS
+* Index.html
+* Styles.css

+Do **not** modify index.html: Don't change the structure of the HTML at all (although you'll want to look at it for reference as you go).
+In styles.css, try to come up with a castle along the lines of the one in the screenshot.
+It doesn't have to look exactly identical, but should have all the key elements: ground, sky, clouds, sun, castle, battlements, moat, inner gate, and lever.

 ### PART 3: The Sieve of Eratosthenes